The quantum dynamic capacity formula of a quantum channel: The quantum dynamic capacity formula

+\begin{proof} We employ ideas from Ref.~\cite{BV04} for the proof.
 We would like to characterize all the points in the capacity region that are Pareto optimal.
 Such a task is standard vector optimization in the theory of Pareto trade-off analysis (see Section~4.7 of Ref.~\cite{BV04}).
 We can phrase the optimization task as the following scalarization of the vector optimization task:

 subject to

 where the maximization is over all $C$, $Q$, and $E$ and over probability distributions $p_{X}\left( x\right) $ and bipartite states $\phi _{x}^{AA^{\prime n}}$.
 The geometric interpretation of the scalarization task is that we are trying to find a supporting plane of the dynamic capacity region where the weight vector $\left( w_{C},w_{Q},w_{E}\right) $ is the normal vector of the plane and the value of its inner product with $\left( C,Q,E\right) $ characterizes the offset of the plane.